andras-varro/RPI/hardening/README.md

 ## Configuration:

-The script has not much configuration potential.
-Maybe in future versions.
+The script has a configuration section at the beginning.

 ## Troubleshooting